 "Muhammad's thus renouncing all league with those who would not receive him as the Apostle of God or submit to become tributary was the consequence of the great power to which he was now arrived.
-But the pretext he made use of was the treachery he had met with among the Jewish and idolatrous Arabs-scarce any keeping faith with him except Bani Dhamra, Bani Kinána, and a few others."- Sale, Jaláluddín, Baidháwi, Yahya.
+But the pretext he made use of was the treachery he had met with among the Jewish and idolatrous Arabs-scarce any keeping faith with him except Bam Dhamra, Bani Kinána, and a few others."-Sale, Jaláluddín, Baidháwi, Yahya.

-This proclamation seals the triumph of Islam over all Arabia.
+This proclamation seals the triumph of Islám over all Arabia.
 Henceforth there is to be no more compromise with idolaters.
-They are to be converted to Islam or be destroyed by the sword.
+They are to be converted to Islám or be destroyed by the sword.
 Previous treaties of peace are to be respected, though this is due to the clemency of "God and his Apostle," who here declare the Muslims to be free from obligation to observe such treaties.
-How completely the tables have been turned !
-The Makkan refugee now dictates laws for all Arabia !
+How completely the tables have been turned!
+The Makkan refugee now dictates laws for all Arabia!

-(2) Four months.
+[(2)]Four months.
 These were, according to some authorities, Shawál, Dhu'l Qáada, Dhu'l Hajja, and Muharram, this revelation having been made in Shawál.
-Others, computing from Dhu'l Hajja, CHAP.
-IX.]
+Others, computing from Dhu'l Hajja, when the proclamation of this revelation was made, reckon the months to be Dhu'l Hajja, Muharram, Safar and Rabi-ul-auwal.
+The latter seems to be the sounder opinion.